nozwock/tale-of-immortal-mods/docs/NOTES.md

 Nested functions not preceded by a period `.` are static.

+# Modding
+Your mod's entry point is the `ModMain.Init()` method under the namespace specified in `.modNamespace` of `ModData.cache`, and the destructor method is `ModMain.Destroy()`.
+Both of them alonside the class must be `public`.

+`ModMain.Init()` function gets called in by the game on game start and load/reload alongside with `ModMain.Destroy()` for the latter.

+If you're initializing melon preferences in `Init()`, make sure it's run only once using some checks as `CreateEntry()` and others are not supposed to be called more than once.
+MelonLoader recommends doing initializing in `OnInitializeMelon()` but it's not possible as it's not available due to the game using an older version.

 # World Map
 - Hooking to a "month change" event.
 Unfortunately there isn't really any such event exposed by the game, there's